Troll (Marvel Comics): Publication history

 She has appeared as a regular character in Thunderbolts since issue #157, and has remained with the team since the title transitioned into Dark Avengers beginning with issue #175.

 Fictional character biography

 Troll is the offspring of an Asgardian mother and a male member of the Magzi Troll tribe.
-She was originally held prisoner in Asgard until the Siege of Asgard destroyed her jail cell.
-Apprehended by the Thunderbolts, Troll was placed in a cell on The Raft despite protests by Valkyrie that she should be returned to Asgard.
+She was originally held prisoner in Asgard until her cell was destroyed during the Siege of Asgard.
+Apprehended by the Thunderbolts, Troll is placed in a cell on the Raft despite Valkyrie requesting that she be returned to Asgard.
+Luke Cage advises Songbird to orientate Gunna for the duration of her stay and more importantly, teach her not to eat anybody.
+During a prison riot in which the power was knocked out, Gunna saves Songbird from a group of female prisoners.